lukkrim/cse15l-lab-reports/lab1/lab1.md

 **Absolute path before**: `/Users/wanfranek/lecture1`<br>
 **Absolute path after**: `/Users/wanfranek/lecture1`<br>
 **Why the output**: `ls` shows the content of a directory, but the argument here is the path to a filename.<br>
-**Is it an error?**: The output is not an error because when you try to `ls [filename]`, it will just repeat the name of the file and any relative information requested.
+**Is it an error?**: The output is not an error because when you try to `ls [filename]`, it will just repeat the name of the file or the abosulate path the user typed in that is after `ls`